Glenn Hegar: Political positions

 Hegar is a conservative, who says he seeks to defend "the values of faith, family, and freedom".

 Hegar opposes abortion.
 Texas Right to Life awarded him the "Perfectly Pro-Life Award".
 In the 83rd Legislative Session in 2013, Hegar was the author of Texas Senate Bill 5 and introduced the bill into the Senate.
 The Texas House passed the bill on July 10, 2013, by a 96–49 margin and sent the measure to the Texas Senate.
 The Texas Senate passed the bill on July 13, 2013, with a bipartisan vote of nineteen to eleven.
 The bill was signed by Governor Rick Perry on July 18, 2013.
 The bill was a list of measures that would add and update abortion regulations in Texas.
 Major sections of the law were struck down in the United States Supreme Court case Whole Woman’s Health v.
 Hellerstedt.

-He twice denied the compensation to Dewayne Brown fo wrongfully conviction despite a court ruling of him being innocent.
+Under the advice and direction of Texas Attorney General Ken Paxton, Hegar twice denied the compensation to Dewayne Brown for wrongful conviction despite a court ruling of him being innocent.
+However, the office did proceed with payment after the Texas Supreme Court ruled that the Comptrollers office did not have the authority to deny the payment.

+Chancellor of the Texas A&M University-System

+On July 1, 2024, Texas A&M University System (TAMUS) Chancellor John Sharp announced his retirement in a letter submitted to the system's Board of Regents.
+Following an extensive search, the Board of Regents unanimously approved Hegar as the lone finalist to become the system's next chancellor.

+Following the vote, Board of Regents chair Bill Mahomes said in a statement: “The Board is confident that Glenn Hegar is ready to usher in the next era of excellence at The Texas A&M University System, Hegar grasps the unique breadth and depth of the System’s impact on every corner of Texas through its eight state agencies and 11 universities.
+We, as members of the Board of Regents, are eager to see what he will accomplish.”

+Hegar took office on July 1, 2025.